rapidsai/cuvs-lucene/README.md

 ## Overview

-The cuVS library provides a new `KnnVectorFormat` which can be plugged into a Lucene codec.
+This library provides a new [KnnVectorFormat](https://lucene.apache.org/core/10_3_1/core/org/apache/lucene/codecs/KnnVectorsFormat.html) which can be plugged into a Lucene codec.

 > [!CAUTION]
 > This is not production ready yet.